Federal Way Internet Academy

 Internet Academy teachers are all Federal Way Education Association members and hold valid Washington State teaching certificates.
 All iA teachers are assigned courses within the teacher’s endorsed areas.
 In addition, Internet Academy teachers all meet the definition of “high qualified” as required by the NCLB Act.

 All Internet Academy courses are delivered over the Internet; course assignments and correspondence are delivered using the iA Campus online pages which is in the Angel Learning Platform.
 This platform provides instruction, assessment and feedback tools, an internal closed email system, and detailed information for parents and mentors about their student’s progress.

 iA uses third party curriculum within some courses including Learning Odyssey (all K-6 courses, K-12 math, world history, music appreciation, economics) which require the student to “leave” from within the iA campus and go to the Odyssey website.
-Aventa (foreign languages, accounting), eDynamics (9-12 some electives), and Carone Fitness (health and PE) all of which are accessed from within the iA campus.
+Fuel Education (formerly Aventa Learning) (foreign languages, accounting), eDynamics (9-12 some electives), and Carone Fitness (health and PE) all of which are accessed from within the iA campus.

 ALE Support in DLD Catalog

 As an OSPI-approved provider that participates in the DLD catalog, Federal Way Internet Academy has supplied information on how they support student contact, written student learning plans, and monthly evaluations.

 Student Performance and Demographics

 OSPI School Reportcard (includes test scores, demographics, and more).

 We feel that the instructors need to be need more contact.
 We also feel that [------] is a great teacher.